-Are you looking to grow your career in law enforcement and create a safe environment for those around you?
+Whether you want to follow in your hero’s footsteps or grow your career in law enforcement, SNU can help set you on the right path.
 Earn a bachelor’s degree in Criminal Justice at SNU* by attending class only one night a week on a schedule designed for working adults.
 Classes are taught by experts in the field, and you’ll learn about the societal implications of law enforcement, writing, evidence, investigations, and more.

-*The Criminal Justice degree program is currently offered in Tulsa.
+*The Criminal Justice degree program is currently offered in Tulsa and Online.

 Participants will explore their personal life philosophies in relation to public service and law enforcement.
 In addition, foundational and historical concepts of law enforcement will be learned and compared with contemporary concepts.
 Historical and developing trends in a global context will be discussed and contrasted by learners in this course.